The Transformation of the North Shore & Acrisure Stadium

 The two-story merchandise addition to FedEx Great Hall, which opened in 2020.

-In 2022, Acrisure took over naming rights of the stadium after more than two decades and two Super Bowl wins, with Heinz Field as the home of the Steelers.
+In 2022, Acrisure took over naming rights of the stadium after an era of more than two decades and two Super Bowl wins with Heinz Field as the named home of the Steelers.
 The partnership between the Steelers and Acrisure has enabled the franchise to continue to invest in stadium amenities and aesthetics, including new stadium signage for the 2022 season.
 The partnership has also included community initiatives aimed at providing a deep connection for Acrisure in the Pittsburgh community and brand recognition both locally and nationally to support Acrisure's growth.

 "Acrisure provided us with an opportunity to ensure our stadium continues to be a valuable asset for our fans as well as keeping up with the market value of NFL stadiums,” Steelers President Art Rooney II said at the time.